JDMartinez1531/05-Day-Planner/README.md

 - Click on a box to enter notes for that hour.

-- click save button to save your notes
+- Click save button to save your notes

 - Timeblocks are color coded to help keep track of where you are in your work day.